sjanel/coincenter/README.md

 and you would like to "clean" these small amounts to zero, then *dust sweeper* is the option to use!

-When user defines a threshold amount on a given currency, `--dust-sweeper` can be used to attempt to sell all amount (if below this threshold) trying to reach exactly 0 amount on this currency for a clean balance.
+When user defines a threshold amount on a given currency, `dust-sweeper` can be used to attempt to sell all amount (if below this threshold) trying to reach exactly 0 amount on this currency for a clean balance.
 The algorithm used by `coincenter` is a simple heuristic:

 - it finds the best markets involving currency to be sold